ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 defines a diffeomorphic transform between any two timepoints within the template range.

-**Applications and availability.** This velocity model can be used to estimate spatial transformations between any pair of developmental stages—even those for which no empirical template exists—allowing researchers to create interpolated atlases, align new datasets, or measure continuous structural changes.
+This velocity model can be used to estimate spatial transformations between any pair of developmental stages—even those for which no empirical template exists—allowing researchers to create interpolated atlases, align new datasets, or measure continuous structural changes.
 It also